-One of the easiest ways to save money on your wedding?
+One of the easiest ways to have an affordable wedding?
 Just ask!
 If you have a specific budget in mind when you’re talking to vendors, tell them.
 If you don’t, tell them your priorities so they can put together proposals that are in line with your expectations.
 After you get proposals from vendors, if you like them but they’re more than you want to spend, ask your vendors if there’s any flexibility.
 Your venue may tell you that you can cut down on hours, catering/bar packages or add-ons to save a little.
 Your florist, for example, may be able to recommend ways to reuse flowers from your ceremony at the reception or other ideas to get what you want and save on costs.
 Just ask and see what they can do.
 And if they can’t recommend ways to save, at least you know that, too.

-6. Do It Yourself or die
+6. Do it yourself or die

 DIY weddings aren’t just a trend, but a great way to save a little money.
 We’re not suggesting you should DIY your bouquet or cake (trust us and leave those to the professionals), but if you’re the kind of person who likes to roll up their sleeves and get busy, making your own escort cards, table numbers or other decor items can be a great way to save a little cash.
 We also love DIY favors, so check out this article for Elizabeth’s best advice on “How to make your own DIY wedding favors.”
 (3)